scorpior2510/my-exercises/README.md

     - Continue working on exercises under **In Progress**
     - If there are no exercises under In Progress:
         - Go to Tracking Section
+        - If there are notes under the note section follow what's written there
-        - The top subject in the table is the one that needs to get priority
+        - If not, got to the tracking table: The top subject in the table is the one that needs to get priority
         - Go to the optional future exercises and choose related exercise, or generate new ones. *consider what's written in the topic notes while you are doing it
 - Adding a New Exercise:
     - Create an exercise folder in the appropriate place (See hierarchy above)